y-scope/yscope-log-viewer/docs/src/user-guide/reference-url-parameters.md

   This behavior is under review and may be removed in future versions.
   :::

-- `timestamp` is in milliseconds since the Unix epoch, with a default value of `-1`.
-We do not support negative timestamps.
+- `timestamp` values should be given as milliseconds since the Unix epoch, with a default value of `-1`.
+We don't support negative timestamps.
 - When both `logEventNum` and `timestamp` are specified, `timestamp` takes precedence.
 We strongly recommend that you do not specify both parameters simultaneously.
 - Timestamp navigation behavior: